droidian/porting-guide/debugging-tips.md

 It is known to break camera on devices. if it is present, it should be reverted in the kernel.

-Both of Droidian's camera stacks should be tested. one is gst-droid available as pinhole and the other is aal available as droidian-camera
+Both of Droidian's camera stacks should be tested. one uses droidcamsrc available as pinhole and the other is aal available as droidian-camera.

-To install gst-droid:
+To install and use pinhole (which uses droidcamsrc):

 	(device)# apt install pinhole -y

 to install droidian-camera:

 	(device)# apt install droidian-camera -y

+### Waydroid cgroups error

+On some devices, waydroid will fail to start due to some cgroups issues. `systemd.unified_cgroup_hierarchy=0` can be added to kernel cmdline to work around this issue.

+### Force flashlight to use sysfs

+To force the flashlight daemon to use sysfs, an empty file in `/usr/lib/droidian/device/flashlightd-sysfs` can be created. sysfs tends to be faster on starting flashlight.

+### System performance

+On some Qualcomm devices (such as lavender and sargo), Android thermal engine service will slow down the system and keep cpu cores offline.

+This service can be disabled via a vendor overlay of android init files to disable the service.
+[These few lines](https://github.com/droidian-devices/adaptation-droidian-lavender/blob/droidian/usr/lib/droid-vendor-overlay/etc/init/init.target.rc#L226-229) can be taken as reference.

+### Noise during calls

+In case of voice calls being noisey, the value of `persist.audio.fluence.voicecall` can be adjusted using setprop. acceptable values are `true` and `false`

+	(device)# setprop persist.audio.fluence.voicecall false

+### Battery and suspend

+Traditional suspend is broken on Android kernels, as a result Droidian uses batman to allow for battery management which is enabled by default.

+Traditional suspend wakes up the device every now and then without actually suspending. this behaviour can be disabled with [this](https://github.com/droidian-devices/adaptation-droidian-starqlte/blob/droidian/usr/share/glib-2.0/schemas/10_disable-suspend.gschema.override) schema override file.

+Disabling it won't do any harm to the system as batman is the main daemon in charge of battery management on Droidian.